rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

 1. Run `npm install`.

 ### Run tests
-In your commandline/terminal, from inside the `amaysim-automation-exercise-javascript-cypress` folder, run the command `npx cypress run`.
+In your commandline/terminal, from inside the `amaysim-automation-exercise-javascript-cypress` folder, run the command `npx cypress run --browser chrome --headed`.

 (You can also run `npx cypress open` to open the Cypress runner window.
 This might be useful while developing the test.)

-When run from the command line, by default, tests will run in the headless `electron` browser.
-During test development, if you want to use your local `chrome` browser instead, run the command `npx cypress run --browser chrome --headed`.

 ## How to submit your code